kivra/restclient/README.md

 ## DESCRIPTION

 restclient is a library to help with consuming RESTful web services.
-It supports encoding and decoding JSON and XML and comes with a convinencien function for working with urls and query parameters.
+It supports encoding and decoding JSON, Percent and XML and comes with a convinencien function for working with urls and query parameters.

 ## USAGE